IsaacTiongYJ/scamshield/_scamshield-bot/Bot FAQs.md

 **Q: I’ve tried it out and would love to provide you with some feedback!**

-A: We’ll love to hear your comments, questions, and suggestions at: [go.gov.sg/scamshield-bot-feedback](http://go.gov.sg/scamshield-bot-feedback)
+A: We’ll love to hear your comments, questions, and suggestions at: [ScamShield Feedback](https://go.gov.sg/scamshield-feedback-form)